prody/NMWiz/README.md

 Documentation
 -------------

 See [NMWiz][] homepage for documentation and tutorials.

 Reference
 ---------

 If you have used NMWiz in published work, please consider citing:

->i ProDy: Protein Dynamics Inferred from Theory and Experiments
+> ProDy: Protein Dynamics Inferred from Theory and Experiments
 > Bakan A, Meireles LM, Bahar I 2011 Bioinformatics 27(11):1575-1577

 [VMD]: http://www.ks.uiuc.edu/Research/vmd/
 [NMWiz]: http://www.csb.pitt.edu/NMWiz